PennLINC/qsiprep/docs/quickstart.rst

 ``MNI152NLin2009cAsym`` template is included in the derivatives.
 This can be used during reconstruction to map cortical parcellations from the template into the DWI in order to estimate brain graphs.
-If you want to save ~20 minutes of computation time, this normalization can be disabled with the ``--skip-tq-based-spatial-normalization`` option.
+If you want to save ~20 minutes of computation time, this normalization can be disabled with the ``--skip-t1-based-spatial-normalization`` option.

 The ``--output-resolution`` argument determines the spatial resolution of the preprocessed dwi series.
 You can specify the resolution of the original data or choose to upsample the dwi to a